 “Mr. Gordon’s team uncovered extraordinary abuse and fraud conducted and supervised by the very individuals who were charged with protecting the children against exactly this type of inappropriate behavior,” the family said.

 “Our team and key witnesses have made tremendous sacrifices this past two years to protect the children and to find justice and have subjected themselves to great personal danger,” they added.
 “They should be fully protected by Cambodian society and not subjected to harassment or fear of arrest.”

 Friends International spokesperson James Sutherland said a representative from the organization attended meetings of the committee established by the Social Affairs Ministry “purely in an advisory capacity on the child protection elements.”
 Save the Children and Unicef, which Gordon and meeting minutes said were also present, did not respond to questions as of Friday evening.

-The U.S. sanctioned General Bun Hieng under its Global Magnitsky Act in 2018, alleging he and the prime minister’s bodyguard unit were tied to violent attacks against the opposition, including in 1997 and 2015.
+The U.S. sanctioned General Bun Heang under its Global Magnitsky Act in 2018, alleging he and the prime minister’s bodyguard unit were tied to violent attacks against the opposition, including in 1997 and 2015.